Last updated on June 7th, 2026 at 05:50 am

 - Your proceeds: Protected by homestead exemptions.
 Non-exempt equity goes to your plan.
 Plan typically gets modified or discharged early.

-– **Timeline:** 4–6 months from filing motion to close (depends on market and how fast attorney moves).
+- Timeline: 4–6 months from filing motion to close, depending on market and how fast the attorney moves.

 - Texas advantage: Unlimited homestead exemption means most Texas filers keep their equity even when selling.

-– **Court’s view:** Usually positive.
-Selling = faster creditor payment = case success.
+- Court’s view: Usually positive.
+Selling means faster creditor payment, which is what Chapter 13 is designed to do.

 Final Reminder